ahamez/protox/README.md

 Protox is an Elixir library to work with [Google's Protocol Buffers](https://developers.google.com/protocol-buffers) (aka protobuf), versions 2 and 3.

-Generally speaking, a lof of efforts have been put into making sure that the library is reliable (for instance using [property based testing](https://github.com/alfert/propcheck) and by having a [100% code coverage](https://coveralls.io/github/ahamez/protox?branch=master)).
+Generally speaking, a lot of efforts have been put into making sure that the library is reliable (for instance using [property based testing](https://github.com/alfert/propcheck) and by having a [100% code coverage](https://coveralls.io/github/ahamez/protox?branch=master)).
 Therefore, this library passes all the tests of the conformance checker provided by Google.
 See [Conformance](#conformance) section for more information.

 This library is easy to use: you just point to the `*.proto` files or give the schema to the `Protox` macro, no need to generate any file!
 Furthermore, it provides a full-blown Elixir experience with protobuf messages.
 For instance, given the following protobuf `msg.proto` file:
 ```proto